GMTO/gmt_docs/src/software_development/io_fwk.rst

 IO Framework
 ============
 The IO framework contains the hardware adapter class definitions.
-The hardware adapters are the components supporting the interface between the software *controlers* (derivated from *BaseControler* class) and the hardware devices via the physical networks (Ethernet for example).
+The hardware adapters are the components supporting the interface between the software *controllers* (derivated from *BaseController* class) and the hardware devices via the physical networks (Ethernet for example).

 .. figure:: ../_static/adapter-interface.png
   :align: center
 Three adapters are already implemented: TCP/IP adapter, Ethercat adapter and Serial adapter.
 Two other adapters are in progress: Serial-over-Ethercat adapter and OPCUA proxy.
-Some other adapters will probably be developed to communicate with the instruments: CameraLink adapter, CoaXPress adapter, GigE Vision Adapter and USB3 Vision adapter.
+Some other adapters will be developed to communicate with devices typically used by instruments, such as: CameraLink adapter, CoaXPress adapter, GigE Vision Adapter and USB3 Vision adapter.
 Each adapter supports a specific communication protocol.
 Some protocols are trivial: the serial consists in opening a socket and read/write raw data to a unique device across this socket.
 The pseudocode prototype of sending function is basic:

 .. centered::
     SEND_SERIAL(VALUE)

 The TCP/IP requests must be sent to a specific device:

 .. centered::
     SEND_TCP-IP(VALUE to SERVER)

 The most complex tasks such as multi-layer encapsulation and low-level data exchange are out of the IO framework scope.
 They are supported by the operating system (Linux Fedora) or by external libraries.
 Some other protocols like Ethercat are more complex.
 The data must be addressed at a specific slave/module/server at a specific address:

 .. centered::
     SEND_ETHERCAT(VALUE to SERVER at ADDRESS)

 In that case a configuration file (CoffeeScript format) is necessary to link each data (client side) to its respective address (client side).
 Finally, the OPCUA protocol is a little more complex to use:

 .. centered::
     SEND_OPCUA(VALUE typed according TYPE-NODE to SERVER at PROPERTY of VARIABLE-NODE)

 Common architecture of the adapters
 ---------------

 All the C++ component classes used in the GMT subsystem control software derive (indirectly) from the class *gmt::Component* defined in the core framework.
 This base class supports the common features such as:

 - The *nanomsg* communication (input and output ports) to make the component communicate with other components
 - The component configuration and initialization (setup)
 - The component runtime (*step*)
 - The telemetry logs

 .. image:: ../_static/component-activity.png
     :width: 50